davidmarkgardiner/scratchpad/nap-scale-down/idea.md

 The key is ensuring your GitOps controller watches the repo and automatically applies changes when MRs are merged.
 You'd also want safeguards like requiring specific commit messages or file paths to prevent accidental infrastructure changes.

 Which of these patterns aligns best with your current GitOps setup?

+---

+It really is!
+The elegance is in how it leverages GitOps principles to create this cascading automation - you just uncomment a line and the whole infrastructure orchestrates itself.
+The two-layer Flux design is particularly clever: the first layer bootstraps the foundation and the second layer handles all the heavy lifting of node provisioning, service deployment, and validation.
+It's like a self-assembling system where each piece knows exactly what to do once triggered.